coredataengineers/CDE-BOOTCAMP/12_apache_kafka/00-Kafka-Overview/README.md

 | **Replay is Hard**         | You can’t “go back” unless you re-run the entire job.             |
 | **No Streaming**            | Not suitable for dashboards, alerts, or event-driven systems.     |

+**Example:**
+<br> Imagine you work at a ride-sharing company.
+<br> Riders open the app.
+Drivers complete trips.
+<br> A dashboard shows active drivers in real time.

+If you use batch processing, you’ll only update the dashboard every 15 minutes.
+That’s too late as users expect instant updates.